Skip to content

 OpenAVC scripts are Python files that react to events and state changes.
 They run inside the OpenAVC process with full access to devices, state, and the event bus.

 Scripts live in projects/<name>/scripts/ and are registered in the project’s .avc file.
-Use the Monaco editor in the Programmer IDE to write and test scripts.
+Use the Code view in the Programmer IDE to write and test scripts.

 The openavc Module